zkoss/zkessentials-book/project_structure.md

 # Run Example Application

-After you download the source code, you will find it is a Maven[^1] project with jetty plugin configured.
-Therefore, if you have installed Maven, you can run the example application with a simple command below[^2] (The maven we use is **3.0.3**).
-Navigate to the root folder of your downloaded source code, e.g. it's "zkessentials" and type the command:
+After you download the source code, you will find it is a [Apache Maven](http://maven.apache.org/) project with jetty plugin configured.
+Therefore, you can start the example application on Jetty without deploying.

+## No Maven Installed

+## Maven Installed
+Navigate to the root folder of the example project, e.g. it's "zkessentials" and type the command:

 `mvn jetty:run`